D-Robotics/hobot_trigger/trigger_node_example/README.md

 - rosbag2_cpp
 - std_msgs

-`ai_msgs` is a custom message format by Horizon, used for publishing inference results after algorithm model inference, with the `ai_msgs` package defined in `hobot_msgs`.
+`ai_msgs` is a custom message format by TROS, used for publishing inference results after algorithm model inference, with the `ai_msgs` package defined in `hobot_msgs`.

 `rclcpp` is a C++ client library in ROS2, providing APIs for creating ROS2 nodes, subscribing and publishing topics, invoking services, creating timers, etc.